wotcity/wotcity-wot-framework/README.md

 # .City Web of Things Framework

 The Web of Things framework by WoT.City.
+It's a broker WoT server.
+This means that it isn't running on IoT devices.
+The current implementation has the following features and please read [Usage](#usage) for technical information..

+1. A Websocket broker server.
+2. The main use case is for constrained devices (eg. microcontrollers) to sending data streams to the web.

 It's an reference implementation of concepts of W3C Web of Things Framework.

 1. [Install](#install)
 2. [Usage](#usage)